josephpetrone/Nanopore-RRN-Sequencing/README.md

 # **Nanopore-RRN-Sequncing**
 Pipeline and Methods for 16S-ITS-23S rRNA Nanopore Sequencing with Custom Barcodes.

 This repo serves as a functional pipeline to perform bacterial classification and abundance analysis using Nanopore sequencing technologies.
-The pipeline was created specifically to use custom barcodes on RRN readsFor further information about the pipeline and the results of a validation study, please visit (and cite) the following publications from the Triplett Lab:
+The pipeline was created specifically to use custom barcoded RRN amplicons to sequence using Nanopore.
+The primers listed here create a 4,500bp fragment containing the entire 16S rRNA, the intergenic spacer region, and most of the 23s rRNA.
+Theoretically, any primers you choose can work for this pipeline as long as contraints in the programs are changed.
+For further information about the pipeline and the results of a validation study, please visit (and cite) the following publications from the Triplett Lab:
 ```
 The development and validity of a Nanopore-based pipeline to classify Bacteria through long-read, 16S-ITS-23S rRNA sequencing (2022)